The outbreak of COVID-19 sparked global anxiety and concern around the world. What are the realities of the pandemic? We investigate.

 - a new loss of taste or smell

 A study published in The Lancet reports that around

-“[The] WHO has been assessing this outbreak around the clock and we are deeply concerned, both by the alarming levels of spread and severity and by the alarming levels of inaction.
+“[The] WHO has been assessing this outbreak around the clock, and we are deeply concerned, both by the alarming levels of spread and severity, and by the alarming levels of inaction.

-We have therefore made the assessment that COVID-19 can be characterized as a pandemic.
+We have, therefore, made the assessment that COVID-19 can be characterized as a pandemic.

 ‘Pandemic’ is not a word to use lightly or carelessly.
-It is a word that, if misused, can cause unreasonable fear, or unjustified acceptance that the fight is over, leading to unnecessary suffering and death.
+It is a word that, if misused, can cause unreasonable fear or unjustified acceptance that the fight is over, leading to unnecessary suffering and death.

 Describing the situation as a pandemic does not change [the] WHO’s assessment of the threat posed by this virus.
 It doesn’t change what [the] WHO is doing, and it doesn’t change what countries should do.”

 The global implications have been severe.
 Since March 2020, schools have closed, people have worked from home when possible, and many businesses have closed their doors, some for good.

 Countries have closed their international borders and discouraged travel unless it is deemed essential.

 In the U.S., the White House set guidelines advising people to physically distance, avoid large gatherings, and practice good hygiene.
 Some states also have their own measures.
 Find out about state and local guidance here.